luferrer/expected_cost/README.md

    and link the psrcal directory from that repository in the expected_cost directory.

-4. Run the example code in the examples dir.
-See the README in that dir for how to run the scripts.
+4. You can now run any notebook in the notebooks directory.